Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry

-In particular, $X_\tens$ is a disjoint union of copies of X. \end{enumerate} See also Corollary \ref{new tt-separated} for more equivalent conditions. \end{corollary} Moreover, the following corollary of Lemma \ref{main intersection} is useful for understanding Fourier-Mukai loci: \begin{corollary} Let $\cal T$ be a triangulated category with $X,Y \in \FM\cal T$.
+In particular, $X_\tens$ is a disjoint union of copies of X. \end{enumerate} In particular, tt-separatedness can be checked topologically.
+See also Corollary \ref{new tt-separated} for more equivalent conditions.
+Moreover, (ii) implies separatedness of $\spec^\fm \cal T$ can be checked topologically. \end{corollary} \begin{remark} Note that if $X$ and $Y$ are tt-separated, then $X_\tens = Y_\tens$ implies $X \iso Y$, which gives a positive answer to Question \ref{tte}. \end{remark} Moreover, the following corollary of Lemma \ref{main intersection} is useful for understanding Fourier-Mukai loci: \begin{corollary} Let $\cal T$ be a triangulated category with $X,Y \in \FM\cal T$.
 If $X$ and $Y$ are not birational Fourier-Mukai partners (in particular, not birationally equivalent), then

 Moreover, if any birational Fourier-Mukai partner is isomorphic, in which case $\cal T$ is said to be of \textbf{disjoint Fourier-Mukai type}, then we have